/blog/can_protocol

 65265Cruise Control / Vehicle Speed

-In the J1939 world, the DBC is often built around PGN/SPN rather than a single physical ID.
+In the J1939 world, a DBC is often organized around PGNs and SPNs rather than one fixed physical ID.

 This makes J1939 very structured and suitable for complex vehicles where the engine, transmission, brakes, implements, and external modules must communicate in a standardized way.